fastify/fastify-websocket/README.md

 })
 ```

+**NB:**

+This plugin uses the same router as the fastify instance, this has a few implications to take into account:
-_**NB:** Websocket handlers don't follow the usual `fastify` request lifecycle, they are handled by an independent router.
-You can still access the fastify server's decorations via `this` in both global and per route handlers_
+- Websocket per-route handlers follow the usual `fastify` request lifecycle, where as the global handler doesn't.
+- You can access the fastify server via `this` in both global and per route handlers
+- You can access the fastify request decorations via the `req` object in per route handlers
+- When using `fastify-websocket`, it needs to be registered before all routes in order to be able to intercept websocket connections to existing routes and call the global handler (or close the connection if no global handler is specified)

 ```js
 'use strict'